SWYZJustin/Majula/README.md

 # Usage Guide for Majula [Version 0.1]
 ![Logo](./Majula_Cover.png)

 Majula is a lightweight peer-to-peer messaging framework supporting topic-subscription, RPC, and optional HTTP/WebSocket access.
-In the future, it aims to support FRP and nginx in some way.
-This guide introduces how to quickly get started with the system after building and running the application.

-Currently it's still under development.
-A lot of ideas have not been achieved to make it a usable system, especially, the apis are not provided perfectly and the functionalities are not fully achieved.
-So currently, it could only be seen as a toy program.
+It also supports frp combined with Nginx reverse proxy for remote url, utilizing the penetration characteristic of the system.
+It also provides apis for the user to interact with the system.
+In the furture, it aims to achieve consensus, election and more options suitable for this system.
+A script with config to set up a node should be the next thing to do.

 ---

-## Getting Started
+## Getting Started (The following script should only be used for test on older version)

 ### Build & Run